knuckleswtf/pastel/README.md

->  This package is no longer maintained.
-[Scribe](https://github.com/knuckleswtf/scribe) now generates HTML directly.
+>  This package is deprecated.
+It was a good idea, but [Scribe](https://github.com/knuckleswtf/scribe) now uses a different system where it generates HTML directly.
+You can still use this as a basic PHP-based static site generator, but there won't be any new features or maintenance.
+For more fully-featured PHP SSGs, see [jamstack.org/generators/](https://jamstack.org/generators/).

 # Pastel 🎨